stuartellis/terraform-aws-backend/README.md

 Tooling to deploy an [AWS backend for Terraform state](https://www.terraform.io/language/settings/backends/s3), using [Ansible](https://www.ansible.com/) and CloudFormation.

 This deploys a set of replicated S3 buckets and a DynamoDB table.
+Each bucket has [object versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) enabled, so that previous versions of the state files can be restored.
 All storage is encrypted with KMS customer-managed keys.

 To increase the safety of the Terraform state, the policy on the main S3 bucket prevents objects from being deleted.